 Domestic Fire Sprinkler Systems

-Fire detected at an early stage of development can be extinguished with a surprisingly small amount of water and a correctly positioned domestic fire sprinkler head, will be activated very promptly by a developing fire.
-The amount of water utilised to extinguish the fire would be a fraction of that used by the Fire and Rescue services.
-All our installers are familiar with design issues that affect the positions of domestic fire sprinkler heads and can react to changes on site with minimal delay.
+Fire detected at an early stage of development by domestic sprinkler systems can be extinguished with a surprisingly small amount of water.
+Furthermore, and, a correctly positioned domestic fire sprinkler head will be activated very promptly by a developing fire.
+This is very important because the developing fire must be tackled early.
+The amount of water utilised to extinguish the fire by domestic fire sprinkler systems uk would be a fraction of that used by the Fire and Rescue services.
+Obviously without sprinklers the fire builds rapidly due to the resultant delayed response of the fire service.
+This then requires a huge amount of water to douse the flames.

-Building Regulations – Approved Document B
+Residential Sprinkler Systems Building Regulations – regarding Approved Document B

 - particularly regarding open plan areas within a property and